Waziup/learning-center-content/content/en/courses/3.BoardsSensors/3.Sensors/_index.md

 ![Alt text](img/proximity_sensor-01.png)

-5. Gas Sensors: A gas sensor is an electronic device that is used to detect the presence and concentration of specific gases in the air.
+5.** Gas Sensors:** A gas sensor is an electronic device that is used to detect the presence and concentration of specific gases in the air.
 The most common types of gases that are detected by these sensors include carbon monoxide (CO), hydrogen (H2), methane (CH4), and propane (C3H8).

 ![Alt text](img/gas_sensor-01.png)

-6. Soil Moisture Sensors: Soil moisture is basically the amount/content of water present in the soil.
+6. **Soil Moisture Sensors:** Soil moisture is basically the amount/content of water present in the soil.
 This can be measured using a soil moisture sensor either resistive or capacitive.

 ![Alt text](img/soil_moisture_sensor-01.png)